wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

     --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-3.js:8:16"
     ```

-2. Configure the Provider and Signer

-    The script first reads the chain configurations and extracts the contract addresses.
+2. **Configure the provider and signer** - the script first reads the chain configurations and extracts the contract addresses.
 One essential step in interacting with a blockchain is setting up a _provider_.
 A provider is your connection to the blockchain network.
 It allows your script to interact with the blockchain, retrieve data, and send transactions.
-In this case, we're using a JSON-RPC provider.
+In this case, we're using a JSON-RPC provider

     Next, we configure the wallet, which will be used to sign transactions.
 The wallet is created using the private key and the provider.
 This ensures that all transactions sent from this wallet are broadcast to the Avalanche Fuji network: